jeffbsun/RNN/README.md

 Information about the result of a fight.
 This data is used to augment the fighter strength vectors after each fight, but not used to predict the outcome of the fight.
 * *Traits*: outcome(win, loss), end round, method of victory, closing odds, significant strikes, fight statistics.
 ### Symmetry
 The model does have a built-in concept of symmetry, where the layer nodes are mirrored between fighters A and B, and each fight is trained along with its mirror image.
-Other than symmetry, the model does not have knowledge of the space - all strength vectors are initialized with zeroes, and all layer nodes are initialized randomly.
+Other than symmetry, the model does not have knowledge of the space - all layer nodes are initialized randomly.
 ### Training
 Training was performed using `tensorflow 1.11.0` on an iMac Pro.
 The optimizer’s loss function was mean-squared error between the prediction and actual result.
 The model trained on the data set repeatedly, with the  learning rate decreasing over time.